 Beyond mastering a body of knowledge, a social worker must possess professional values, skills and ethical principles.
 These values, skills and ethics are part of the social work academic enterprise.
 The NASW Code of Ethics is applicable to students of Social Work as well as professionals.
 Every new student in the program is expected to thoroughly review the Code of Ethics either during their admission process or during their first semester on campus and upon review, to sign a statement agreeing to abide by the principles of this document.
 This statement is maintained in the student's file.
 All students are given a copy of the Code of Ethics during the admissions/orientation process.

 Additional copies are available from the Undergraduate Program Coordinator, the student's academic advisor and/or the department administrative assistant.
 A copy of the Code is on the National Association of Social Workers website.

-The UNH Student Rights, Rules and Responsibilities Handbook (www.unh.edu/student/rights/) clearly outlines community behavioral expectations and students are responsible for knowing and adhering to its contents, including rules covering plagiarism, cheating and academic dishonesty.
+The UNH Student Rights, Rules and Responsibilities Handbook (Student Rights, Rules, and Responsibilities | University of New Hampshire Academic Catalog) clearly outlines community behavioral expectations and students are responsible for knowing and adhering to its contents, including rules covering plagiarism, cheating and academic dishonesty.